ed-kung/CSUN-Econ-433/labs/lab08/README.md

 ### Difference-in-differences

 Difference-in-differences (DID) is a research design for estimating the effect of an intervention, or treatment.
 In Public Economics, the intervention is often a policy of some kind.
-For example, we might use DID to study the effect of Airbnb regulations on the number of Airbnb listings or the number of housing permits.[^1]
+For example, we might use DID to study the effect of Airbnb regulations on the number of Airbnb listings or the number of building permits.[^1]

 DID works when there is a group of subjects affected by the intervention (called the **treatment group**) and a group of subjects not affected by the intervention (called the **control group**).
 In DID, we compare the **change** in outcomes for the treatment group to the **change** in outcomes for the control group, over the time period in which the intervention happens.